By Michael Martin Meléndrez

-The depletion zone is that area close to the root from which the root draws (depletes) the nutrients.
-This zone can become particularly depleted if there is a lack of either humic acids to help deliver ionized nutrients closer to the roots or mycorrhizal fungus to help transport water and nutrients to the host plant.
+The depletion zone is the area close to the root of a plant from which the root draws (depletes) nutrients.
+This zone can become particularly depleted if there is a lack of either humic acid or mycorrhizal fungus.
 When plants are mycorrhizal, the depletion zone is of less importance.
-Mycorrhizae have hyphae micro-tubes that can extend much further into the soil than the host plant can reach, and therefore can sequester mineral nutrition for the benefit of the host plant from outside of this depletion zone.
-The dirty truth: Positive ions are more easily absorbed by a plant’s root because the root has a negative charge.
+Mycorrhizae have hyphae micro-tubes that can extend much further into the soil than the host plant can reach.
+They can gather mineral nutrition for the benefit of the host plant from outside the depletion zone.
+Humus is even more critical for plant nutrient availability and uptake if there aren’t healthy mycorrhizal relationships in the soil.

+Positive ions are more easily absorbed by a plant’s root because the root has a negative charge.
 In other words, the positive (cation) is attracted to negative (the living root).
-Humic acids hold cations (positive ions) in a way they can be more easily absorbed by a plant’s root, improving micronutrient transference to the plant’s circulation system.
-This works because humic acids (ulmic, humic and fulvic) pick up positive ions and are attracted closer to the root depletion zone and to the hyphae micro-tubes of the mycorrhizae.
+Humic acids hold cations (positive ions) in a way they can be more easily absorbed by a plant’s root, improving micronutrient transfer to the plant’s circulation system.
+This works because humic acids (ulmic, humic, and fulvic) pick up positive ions and are then attracted to the root depletion zone and to the hyphae micro-tubes of mycorrhizae.

-This being the case, compost and other sources of decomposing organic matter are not an efficient way to build soil humus levels.
-Humic substances, the humic acids, are stable, long-lasting biomolecules.
-Components of humus have a mean residence time (based on radiocarbon dating, using extracts from non-disturbed soils) of 1,140 years to 1,235 years, depending on the molecular weight of the humic acid.
+Compost and other sources of decomposing organic matter are not an efficient way to build soil humus levels.
+Compost rapidly decomposes and leaves its minerals behind, releasing carbon into the atmosphere as CO2.
+Humic substances, on the other hand, are stable, long-lasting biomolecules.
+Components of humus have a mean residence time (based on radiocarbon dating, using extracts from non-disturbed soils) of 1,140 to 1,235 years, depending on the molecular weight of the humic acid.

-It’s for this reason that if you really want to fix or rehabilitate a soil, increase its CEC, improve its tilth and porosity, improve water availability for conservation, and therefore make a soil a healthier terrestrial biosphere for all plants, roots, microorganisms including the mycorrhizae, then you must depend on humus.
-Humus is a product of soil chemistry dependent upon a source of the precursor chemicals, which are amino acids, the building blocks of protein.
-The best source of the amino acids in a natural ecotone is produced by the Glomus species of mycorrhizae associating with any grass in a natural, undisturbed site.
+If you really want to fix or rehabilitate a soil, increase its CEC, improve its tilth and porosity, improve water availability for conservation, and therefore make a soil a healthier terrestrial biosphere for all plants, roots, microorganisms, you must depend on humus.
+Humus is a product of soil chemistry, and is dependent upon a source of its precursor chemicals: amino acids.

+Amino acids are the building blocks of protein.
+The best source of the amino acids in a natural ecotone are produced by the Glomus species of mycorrhizae.
+These are associated with any grass in a natural, undisturbed site.
 The tallgrass prairies of the Midwest exemplify this soil-building process better than any ecotone on earth, because grasses utilize a Glomus-mycorrhizal relationship.
-That’s the reason for all that humus-rich topsoil formerly found in the Tall Grass Prairies.
-Glomus makes a soil protein called glomalin, a substance that is rich in these amino acids, and combined with humus they provide us with a huge carbon sequestering and banking factor.
+This is why there is was so much humus-rich topsoil in the Tall Grass Prairies.
+Glomus makes a soil protein called glomalin, a substance that is rich in amino acids.
+Combined with humus, they create a huge carbon sequestering and banking factor.

-Today we have one of the largest oak species collections of the Quercus genus in the United States and the largest collection of native oaks of the Chihuahuan Desert Region in North America.
+Today we have one of the largest oak species collections of the Quercus genus in the United States, and the largest collection of native oaks of the Chihuahuan Desert Region in North America.
 Also on the site are several types of redwoods, maples, dogwoods and giant timber bamboo.
 None of these plants should be able to grow on soils with the conditions we started with, but with the power (or magic) of humic acids we have rehabilitated the soils to a productive and healthy level.

 Finally, “Humic Acids: Marvelous Products of Soil Chemistry” (The Journal of Chemical Education, December 2001) states, “Humic acids are remarkable brown to black products of soil chemistry that are essential for healthy and productive soils.
-That they are functionalized molecules that can act as photosensitizers, retain water, bind to clays, act as plant growth stimulants, and scavenge toxic pollutants.
+They are functionalized molecules that can act as photosensitizers, retain water, bind to clays, act as plant growth stimulants, and scavenge toxic pollutants.
 No synthetic material can match humic acid’s physical and chemical versatility.”

-By Michael Martin Meléndrez.
 This story was first published in the August 2009 issue of Acres U.S.A. magazine.